Gizmondo: Release and lifetime

-Gizmondo was released in the United Kingdom on 19 March 2005, priced at £229.
-The Gizmondo was available from the Gizmondo flagship store on London's Regent Street, via Gizmondo's online shop, and other high-street and online retailers such as Argos, Dixons, Currys, John Lewis, although it was never clear how many units were actually introduced into those retail channels.

-The SMS service of the Gizmondo enabled people to send messages by pre-pay Vodafone accounts bundled in with the device.
+Gizmondo soft-launched on 29 October 2004 following TV teaser commercials in Europe and the opening of global preorders.
+Gizmondo was released in the United Kingdom on 19 March 2005, priced at £229, along with a remake of the racing game Trailblazer.
+It was available from the Gizmondo flagship store on London's Regent Street, via Gizmondo's online shop, and other high-street and online retailers such as Argos, Dixons, Currys, John Lewis, although it was never clear how many units were actually introduced into those retail channels.
+The SMS service of the Gizmondo enabled people to send messages by pre-pay SIM cards from Vodafone bundled in with the device.
 The Gizmondo sold 1000 units within an hour of launch.
 In April, a month after the initial release, a variant of the console with GPS-assisted "Smart Adds" advertising enabled was released with an RRP of £129.